unsaltedkale/Orbit-Idle-Game/README.md

 > [!NOTE]
-> Orbit is still in alpha and is not released in a stable form.
-Hestia is working on it-- promise!
+> Orbit is still in beta!

 > [!IMPORTANT]
-> All information and screenshots shown were created while the game is still in alpha or beta and are subject to change.
+> All information and screenshots shown were created while the game is still in beta and are subject to change.

 > [!CAUTION]
 > Orbit has become a bigger project than Hestia expected.
 The shipped product (or most likely *demo*) might not have everything advertised.